 3. Look for Discounts and Bundles

 If you’re planning on visiting with a larger group of friends or family members, you’re in luck!
 There are plenty of attractions that offer discounts for groups over a certain number of people.
 Some attractions even partner with each other and offer bundles for multiple activities at reduced prices.
+There’s no better way to save on your Smoky Mountain vacation than with discounts and package deals!

 4. Ride the Trolley